 - Someone needs to take charge and act

 - Reach a level of measure of control

 - Then assess the situation and determine next steps

-- Take action to correct cause by moving your problem to another category
+- Take action to correct the cause by moving your problem to another category

 Approach for Disorder problems: